dishbreak/docker-compose-lab/README.md

 {"value": "potato"}
 ```

-We've proven what we need to, so go ahead and tear down the Docker compose environment.
+We've proven what we need to, so go ahead and tear down the Docker Compose environment.
 Hit `CTRL + C` to exit.

 Alright!
 Let's complicate our lives a little bit!
 Move on to the next tag.